smart-edge-open/specs/doc/core-network/openness_upf.md

   Events:    <none>
 ```

-6. Restart the pod sriov-device-plugin for modifications in configMap and network attachments to take effect.
+6.Restart the pod sriov-device-plugin for modifications in configMap and network attachments to take effect.
 Delete the existing device-plugin pod of **ne-node** and it will restart automatically in about 20 seconds

 ```bash
 ne-controller# kubectl delete pod -n kube-system <sriov-release-kube-sriov-device-plugin-xxx>
 ```

-7. Check for the network attachment, you should see intel_sriov_dpdk with 1 allocated VF
+7.Check for the network attachment, you should see intel_sriov_dpdk with 1 allocated VF

 ```bash
 ne-controller# kubectl get node ne-node -o json | jq '.status.allocatable' | grep sriov